 If you apply online, you potentially have a lot more competition for fewer opportunities.

-Your Next Nursing Job May Be on the Hidden Job Market
+Find Your Next Nursing Job on the Hidden Job Market

 Another thing to consider as you plan your job search strategy is the hidden job market.
 This refers to the job positions that never have any formal posting.
 This can include positions that are open that employers try to fill by word-of-mouth prior to posting publicly, as well as open positions that employers do not wish to pay to advertise.